ramuit44/galactusCrockeryShoppingCart/README.md

 * Tried to bring the font family, sizes as much closer as possible to the wire frames.
 It may not exactly match the wireframes.
 I could capture the font family from the image using tools and use it, but didn't had enough time.
 * Placed all the scss files in a single folder rather than putting them into their corresponding component/page directories.
 * This app had scope for animation, I just implemented the behaviour of the diming of the page on display of shopping cart popup.
 One animation I could think is on "Add to cart", but couldn't implement others becuase of time factor.
 * All the test specs are written in a single file `app.specs.js`.
 The specs in the file are modular and are per component/page.
-Its just I couldn't split up the file becuase of time factor.
+Its just that , I couldn't split up the file becuase of time factor.